Electroacoustic and Generative Music

-"Away” (2024) is a sound art project that is played with different collections of speakers placed around a room.
-It explores two parallel streams of meaning.
-First, a continuum of ambient noise is developed by continuously juxtaposing, hybridizing and reconstructing human and computer-generated breathing and voice sounds alongside material from electronic devices and outdoor recordings of heavy machinery.
+"Away” (2024) hybridizes actual and simulated voice sounds with material from synthesizers and outdoor recordings of heavy machinery (using both older electronic music techniques and recent AI-based approaches).
 This creates a liminal space where bodily sounds inhabit machine processes, and builds on previous explorations of how living presence can be inferred in sound art.
-Secondly, the idea of being present in different places is presented by relying on sound sources that are relate to my own experience in Northern Sweden (e.g., a characteristic non-lexical inward breath used to express agreement, soundscape/urban recordings) with recorded sources that point to my daily life in Canada.
+Bodily and soundscape sources relate to my own experience in Northern Sweden (e.g., a characteristic non-lexical inward breath used to express agreement) and my daily life in Canada.

 “Przypadek” (2016): is an homage to the director Krzysztof Kieslowski.
-While using an entirely different medium, it uses a mix of recordings and simulated sounds to exploration of themes such as the ambiguity between chance and fate.
+While using an entirely different medium, it uses recordings and simulated sounds to exploration of themes such as the ambiguity between chance and fate.

 “Habitats” (2021): A series of five generative works, programmatically based on the idea of digital ecologies and a metaphor of idea of code as an ecosystem for data.
 Each section consists of a dedicated program written in the ChucK language (i.e., all sounds realized only by running the software).
 These are just excerpts from one iteration of the piece.
 Each program can run indefinitely, producing unique versions of the piece in which new relationships between the different sound-making objects in the code are formed.